Please complete the home learning activities on Showbie. Click here

 - Writing simple and compound sentences that have a capital letter, finger spaces and a full stop.

-- Using adjectives in our writing (describing words) – The little boy… The fluffy dog…
+- Using adjectives in our writing (describing words) and expanded noun phrases – The little boy… The fluffy dog…

 - Writing letters